-The traditional paternalistic role of a company In Japan and a group orientated mind-set where loyalty and trust work both ways (full time workers can rely on the company to look after them and the company can, to a certain extent, be allowed to tell them what to do) will explain why some Japanese companies, who wrote to employees outlining the company’s preference to stay in the EU, will find the result especially hard hitting, especially since some of those areas had the highest vote to leave.
+The traditional paternalistic role of a company In Japan where loyalty and trust work both ways (full time workers can rely on the company to look after them and the company can, to a certain extent, be allowed to tell them what to do) will explain why those Japanese companies who have invested heavily in areas such as the NE and who openly expressed their preference to stay in the EU, were hit hard by the high percentage of Brexit voters in these areas.

 We now risk being seen as untrustworthy-not a good thing since trust is one of the basic cornerstones of doing business with Japan.

 Building a Culture of Trust